With Joe Judge era days away, Giants pause to remember 9-11

 FILE - In this Sept.
 11, 2001, file photo, smoke rises from the burning twin towers of the World Trade Center after hijacked planes crashed into the towers, in New York City.
 The coronavirus pandemic has reshaped how the U.S. is observing the anniversary of 9/11.
 The terror attacks' 19th anniversary will be marked Friday, Sept.
 11, 2020, by dueling ceremonies at the Sept.
 11 memorial plaza and a corner nearby in New York.
 (AP Photo/Richard Drew, File)

-A man who studies history, the 38-year-old Judge wasn't the only person on the team who recalled the significance of the terrible day.
-Safety Jabrill Peppers was 5, growing up in East Orange, New Jersey in 2001 .
+FILE - In this Sept.
+8, 2019, file photo, New York Giants free safety Jabrill Peppers (21) drops back into coverage against the Dallas Cowboys during a NFL football game in Arlington, Texas.
+Peppers was 5-years-old growing up in East Orange, N.J..
 He remembers being in school and being let out early to go home.
-The memory of the smoke in the New York City skyline is still vivid.
+The memory of the smoke in the New York City skyline on Sept.
+11,2001, is still vivid.

 FILE - In this Feb.
 25, 2020, file photo, New York Giants head coach Joe Judge speaks during a press conference at the NFL football scouting combine in Indianapolis.
 With his NFL head coaching debut three days away, Joe Judge was well aware of the importance of Friday before the New York Giants headed to the field to practice.
 It was 9-11 and the day is special in the New York metropolitan area and across the country.
 (AP Photo/Michael Conroy, File)